LightningCreations/LCS/drafts/LightningCreations/LCSD3/README.md

 (Note - By these rules, a program can't access a memory region at all, while there are two or more restrict pointers which point to it).

 ```
 TYPE = ["_R"] "*" <TYPE>
 ```

+### §4.3.1 Pointer Aliasing Rules

+A pointer value `P` of type `*T` or `_R*T`, which points to a memory region `N` which is part of or the whole of the value `v` may not be used to access a memory region `M` with type `S`, unless, ignoring top-level cv-qualifiers on S and T:
+* T is `u8` or an array of `u8` (it is always valid to examine any memory region as an array of `u8`)
+* T is a structure type, and a pointer to any data member of `v` may be used to access `M`
+* T is a union type, and a pointer to the active data member of `v` may be used to access `M`
+* T and S are similar

+The behavior of such an access to a memory region is undefined.

+Two types T and S are similar, if, ignoring top-level cv-qualifiers:
+* T and S are the same types, aliases of the same type, or signed/unsigned variants of the same scalar type
+* T and S are both pointers, and the pointed-to types are similar
+* T and S are both array types with the same length, and the element types are similar
+* T and S are both vector types with the same length, and the component types are similar
+* T and S are both aligned types with the same alignment requirements, and the unqualified types are similar
+* T and S are both lock-free atomic types, and the unqualified types are similar
+* _Qbool is similar to both ulong and ilong.

 ### §4.4 Vector Types